Obituaries for the week of October 18, 2017

 In lieu of flowers, the family requests that contributions be made to the McCullough Cemetery in memory of Inez Prestwood Davis.

-Funeral services will be held Saturday, October 14, 2017 at 2 p.m. at Johnson-Quimby Funeral Home.
-Burial will follow at McCullough Cemetery, McCullough, Ala.
+Funeral services were held Saturday, October 14, 2017 at 2 p.m. at Johnson-Quimby Funeral Home.
+Burial followed at McCullough Cemetery, McCullough, Ala.

-The family will receive friends Saturday, October 14, 2017 from 1 to 2 p.m. prior to the funeral service at Johnson-Quimby Funeral Home.
+The family received friends Saturday, October 14, 2017 from 1 to 2 p.m. prior to the funeral service at Johnson-Quimby Funeral Home.

 Johnson Quimby Funeral Home in charge of all arrangements.